2026 NFL conference championship game picks, AI-generated score predictions, bets

 Top 2026 championship game AI picks

-After analyzing both championship games, SportsLine AI says the under 47.5 (-115) will hit in a tight, low-scoring matchup between the Rams and Seahawks on Sunday at 6:30 p.m.
+After analyzing both championship games, SportsLine AI says the Under 46.5 (-110) will hit in a tight, low-scoring matchup between the Rams and Seahawks on Sunday at 6:30 p.m.
 ET.

 SportsLine AI is projecting the Under to hit, projecting 43.6 total points, and is a B-rated pick.
 See its other 2026 NFL championship game football predictions and football picks at SportsLine, and bet the Under at DraftKings here: